Invisible and highly polluting methane leaks detected across Romania

-Two NGOs have detected dozens of methane leaks at locations across Romania including next to a children’s playground in a residential area.
+Two NGOs have detected dozens of methane leaks at locations across Romania, including next to a children’s playground in a residential area.

-As well as the threat it poses to the health of those exposed to leaks, methane is also a powerful pollutant that has 80 times more warming power of carbon dioxide during the first 20 years after it reaches the atmosphere.
-Such leaks — also detected in several other EU member states in an earlier investigation — thus put at risk the bloc’s emissions reduction goals.
+As well as the threat it poses to the health of those exposed to leaks, methane is also a powerful pollutant that has 80 times the warming power of carbon dioxide during the first 20 years after it reaches the atmosphere.
+Such leaks – also detected in several other EU member states in an earlier investigation – thus put at risk the bloc’s emissions reduction goals.

 The study carried out by local 2Celsius Association and international NGO the Clean Air Task Force (CATF) documented, for the first time in Romania, methane emissions from oil and gas installations at around 50 sites, a press release from 2Celsius said.

-The research was carried out between June 7 and 17, using of an infrared camera and a special sensor to identify the level of methane emissions from sites owned by Conpet, OMV Petrom, Transgas and several other companies.
+The research was conducted between June 7 and 17, using an infrared camera and a special sensor to identify the level of methane emissions from sites owned by Conpet, OMV Petrom, Transgas and several other companies.

 The two NGOs made public their findings at the sites in a series of videos released via the Cut Methane website.

-“One of the leaks highlighted in the study was in the two of Campina, where a video details how “we found two wells, twenty meters apart, in the parking lot of an apartment complex”.
+“One of the leaks highlighted in the study was in the two of Campina, where a video details how “we found two wells, twenty metres apart, in the parking lot of an apartment complex”.

-“A children’s playground wth slides, swings, and a merry-go-round sat in the middle of the two wells.
-As we walked up to the well we could smell the dangerous fees,” said the video.
+“A children’s playground wth slides, swings and a merry-go-round sat in the middle of the two wells.
+As we walked up to the well we could smell the dangerous [fumes],” said the video.
 An infrared camera was used to reveal the leaking gas as children played nearby.

-“A person who has lived in the apartment complex for almost twenty years said to us, ‘It always smells like that.
+“A person who has lived in the apartment complex for almost twenty years said to us: ‘It always smells like that.
 We’re used to it'," the report added.

 The Romanian study follows previous research by CATF that uncovered evidence of methane pollution at more than 220 oil and gas installations in 11 European countries.